What is web stress testing? When and how should you run it? Learn its benefits and how to implement it step by step—hand in hand with Abstracta.

 There are instances in which an increase in traffic is expected.
 Such a surge can expose and exploit vulnerabilities without proper testing, manifesting in bottlenecks or performance issues such as crashes or even data breaches.

-It’s about having contingency plans to keep the digital entity healthy and operational regardless of external pressures, ensuring optimal performance even under high traffic or extreme scenarios.
+It’s about having contingency plans to keep the digital entity healthy and operational regardless of external pressures, making it possible optimal performance even under high traffic or extreme scenarios.

 When to Stress Test a Website